IT STARTED with a speech in 2014.

 Brexit, tensions between council leaders over the proposed location of South Yorkshire’s HS2 station, the desire of some to consider other devolution options and a court ruling on the legality of the deal all culminated in this week’s decision to delay the mayoral election until next year.

-This week also saw the emergence of “A Devolution Proposition for All of Yorkshire” proposing a Yorkshire mayor and cabinet working with combined authorites representing different parts of the region.
+January 2017 saw the emergence of “A Devolution Proposition for All of Yorkshire” - now known as the ‘One Yorkshire’ plan - proposing a Yorkshire mayor and cabinet working with combined authorites representing different parts of the region.

 In April, Local Government Secretary Sajid Javid used a letter to West Yorkshire council leaders to set out the criteria that would be used to judge Yorkshire devolution proposals.